More than 1% of our turnover goes to charity

 Our mission is to unlock the potential of women through high quality content and training.
 But we don’t only want to help those people with the access to resources to read our site and invest in our training.

-That’s why each month we donate 1% of our turnover to charities who support women and their families around the world, via Work For Good.
+That’s why each month we donate at least 1% of our turnover to charities who support women and their families around the world, via organisations like Work For Good.
 Here’s a brief introduction to Work For Good and the causes we support.

 Work For Good